TDD anti-patterns - episode 6 - The one, The peeping Tom, The Flash and The Jumper - with code examples in java

 The comments even give us a hint on how to split the single test case into multiple ones.
 Likewise, the free ride also can be noted in this example, as for each setup, there are assertions that follow.

-The next code example might be clearer to see when the free ride appears, as already depicted in the previous episode, the example that follows was extracted from the jenkins repository.
-In this case, the mix between the free ride and the giant is a bit blurry, but still it is easy to stop that a single test case is doing too much.
+The next code example might be clearer to see when the free ride appears.
+As already depicted in the previous episode, the example that follows was extracted from the jenkins repository.
+In this case, the mix between the free ride and the giant is a bit blurry, but still, it is easy to spot that a single test case is doing too much.

 public class ToolLocationTest {